Software Defined Internet Exchange

 Traffic classification

 It classes traffic with Layer 3 and 4 information and offers similar granularity to ACLs.
 Still, one significant added benefit is that it is distributed, and a central controller controls flow entries.
-It can match on destination IP, source IP, IP protocol, port, destination port, source port, ICMP type and code, TCP flags, packet length, DCSP, and fragments.
+It can match the destination IP, source IP, IP protocol, port, destination port, source port, ICMP type and code, TCP flags, packet length, DCSP, and fragments.
 Once traffic is identified, it is matched, and specific actions are applied.
 In some cases, multiple actions are applied.

 For example, FlowSpec can remotely program QoS – policers and markers, PBR – leak traffic to a Virtual Routing and Forwarding (VRF) or a new next hop, and replicate the traffic to, for example, a sniffer – all the configuration is carried out on the controller.

-• A key point: Scalability restrictions.
+A key point: Scalability restrictions.

 bgp flowsepc